mhyrr/mhyrr.github.com/_posts/2012-03-21-speedtraps.markdown

 * Driver education needs to be remarkably better.
 The average driver, with but 6 hours of "real-world" driving experience at a school can acquire a license with no real concept of how to handle a vehicle.
 * Enforcement of reasonable driving policies needs to be strict.
 Only passing on the left, staying right except for overtaking, serious penalties for speeding based on real speed limits (I'd be in favor of penalties well over $1000 for driving too fast in a neighborhood), and real and reasonable speed limits are the top items on my list.
 It's ridiculous to me that the Autobahns of Germany with large unlimited areas have a fatality rate per miles traveled about one half of the rate in the US.

+Ironically, as technology gets better, these cameras will shrink to be smaller and more unidentifiable.
+If they were truly about safety and not revenue, they would remain large and obvious as a deterrent, rather than becoming more and more invisible.

-But before we can tackle the real problems, we need to shed the fake bureaucratic solutions like stationary speed traps that only actually make things worse.
+Before we can tackle the real problems of road safety, we need to shed the fake bureaucratic solutions like stationary speed traps that only actually make things worse.